floydhub/floyd-docs/README.md

 This code generates FloydHub's documentation: [http://docs.floydhub.com/](http://docs.floydhub.com/).

 ## Contributing
 Please feel free to make pull requests or file issues if you think there's anything missing or if there's something we should explain more clearly.
+We love pull requests!

 ### Running docs locally
 * Install requirements.txt with `pip install -r requirements.txt`